-With reload scams and sucker lists, some people are fleeced over and over
+With reload scams and sucker lists, some first-time fraud victims are fleeced over and over.

 These scammers might be working together in one location and taking on different roles, such as a bogus official with the IRS, says Hugh Harris, an attorney in the public protections section of the North Carolina Department of Justice.